SamuelSwartzberg/flashcardifying_text_temp/inf.md

 the bg command takes a suspended command (e.g. one that was Ctrl-Z ed) and resumes its execution in the ⁑background⁑ fg  resume stopped task in foreground bg  resume stopped task in background
-⟮c+;&amp;⟯ at the ⟮end of an command⟯ ⟮puts it in the backround⟯ (but it ⟮still continues running⟯) jobs|show processes running in the background
+⟮c+;＆⟯ at the ⟮end of an command⟯ ⟮puts it in the backround⟯ (but it ⟮still continues running⟯) jobs|show processes running in the background

 #### terminal